 The length is four octets and all the subfields, except for the BAR Type subfield, are reserved in an MU-BAR Trigger frame.
 The BAR Type subfield is set to indicate a Compressed BAR in an MU BAR Trigger frame.

-(#17445) Trigger Dependent User Info subfield is not present in the Special User Info field if the Special User Info field is contained in other Trigger frame variants.
+(#17445) The Trigger Dependent User Info subfield is not present in the Special User Info field if the Special User Info field is contained in other Trigger frame variants.

 35.5.2 EHT UL MU operation